 How Massdrop Works

-Massdrop relies on its user-base to create polls for products they want, people vote, and one of the top five items gets picked by Massdrop to be featured on the site.
+Massdrop relies on its user-base to create polls for products they want, people vote, and one items gets picked by Massdrop to be featured on the site.
 Massdrop contacts each manufacturer to see what kind of discount they can get on a product.
 Typically the discounts are between 30-70% off.
 Yes, they can be huge.